 - 3. Regulations - a.
 All development shall minimize vegetation removal in areas of shoreline jurisdiction to the amount necessary to accommodate the permitted use.
 In order to implement this regulation, applicants proposing development that includes significant vegetation removal, clearing, or grading within areas of shoreline jurisdiction waterward of dikes and levees must provide, as a part of a Shoreline Substantial Development Permit application or a Shoreline Exemption Certificate application, a site plan drawn to scale, indicating existing and proposed land contours, dimensions and locations of all existing and proposed structures and improvements, a general indication of the character of vegetation found on the site, and the extent of proposed clearing and/or grading (WAC173-27-180(9)).
 The City may require that the proposed development or extent of clearing and grading be modified to reduce the impacts to ecological functions.
-Note that this provision does not apply to the removal of noxious and invasive plant species.

-- b.
-Vegetation restoration is subject to any setbacks or restrictions set forth within U.S. Army Corps vegetation management guidelines for flood control structures. - c.
+Note that this provision does not apply to the removal of noxious and invasive plant species. - b.
+Vegetation conservation standards of this Program shall not apply retroactively in a way which requires lawfully existing uses and developments, including residential landscaping and gardens, to be removed, except as required as mitigation for new and expanded development. - c.
+Vegetation restoration is subject to any setbacks or restrictions set forth within U.S. Army Corps vegetation management guidelines for flood control structures. - d.
 Shoreline landowners are encouraged to preserve and enhance native woody vegetation and native groundcovers to stabilize soils and provide habitat.
 When shoreline uses or modifications require a planting plan (i.e., uses or modifications that require a mitigation plan or habitat management plan to be completed), maintaining native plant communities, replacing noxious weeds and avoiding installation of ornamental plants are preferred.
-Non-native vegetation requiring use of fertilizers, herbicides/pesticides, or summer watering is discouraged. - d.
+Non-native vegetation requiring use of fertilizers, herbicides/pesticides, or summer watering is discouraged. - e.
 The control of aquatic weeds by hand pulling, mechanical harvesting, or placement of aqua screens shall be considered normal maintenance and repair and, therefore, exempt from the requirement to obtain a Shoreline Substantial Development Permit.
-Aquatic weeds are defined as aquatic plants designated as Class A, B, and C Noxious Weeds by the Washington State Noxious Weed Control Board. - e.
+Aquatic weeds are defined as aquatic plants designated as Class A, B, and C Noxious Weeds by the Washington State Noxious Weed Control Board.

+- f.
 Aquatic weed control shall only occur to protect native plant communities and associated habitats or where an existing water-dependent use is restricted by the presence of weeds.
-Aquatic weed control shall occur in compliance with all other applicable laws and standards and shall be done by a qualified professional. - f.
-Selective pruning of trees for purposes of safety and protection of public and private views of the river is allowed, provided such pruning is the minimum necessary. - g.
-Protection of existing buffer function in the Lake Sacajawea shoreline jurisdictional area will include the replacement of vegetation impacted by development in the habitat conservation buffer at a 1 : 1 replacement ratio. - h.
+Aquatic weed control shall occur in compliance with all other applicable laws and standards and shall be done by a qualified expert. - g.
+Limbing or crown thinning shall comply with the Tree Care Industry Association pruning standards, unless the tree is a hazard tree as defined by this ordinance.
+No more than 25 percent of the limbs of any single tree may be removed and no more than 20 percent of the canopy cover in any single stand of trees may be removed for view preservation. - h.
+Protection of existing buffer function in the Lake Sacajawea shoreline jurisdictional area will include the replacement of vegetation impacted by development in the habitat conservation buffer at a 1 : 1 replacement ratio. - i.
 Timber harvesting for commercial purposes is prohibited on the Columbia and Cowlitz Rivers within shoreline jurisdiction.